LittleBlondeDevil/TruckDevil/README.md

 usage: readMessages.py [-h] [-s SERIAL_BAUD] [-t READ_TIME] [-n NUM_MESSAGES]
                        [-a] [-l] [-v]
-                       port can_baud
+                       device_type port can_channel can_baud

-read and print all messages from M2.
+read and print all messages from CAN device.
 If read_time and num_messages are both specified, stop printing when whichever one is reached first.

 positional arguments:
-  port                  serial port that the M2 is connected to.
-For example:
+  device_type           type of device to use.
+For example: m2 or socketcan. port                  serial port that the M2 is connected to, if used.
-                        COM7 or /dev/ttyX.
-  can_baud              baud rate on the CAN BUS that the M2 is connected.
 For
+                        example: COM7 or /dev/ttyX.
+0 if not using M2.
+  can_channel           CAN channel to send/receive on.
+For example: can0 or
+                        can1.
-                        example: 250000.
+  can_baud              baud rate on the CAN BUS.
+For example: 250000.

 optional arguments:
   -h, --help            show this help message and exit